100% of our graduates are in work or further study fifteen months after graduating (2018/19 Graduate Outcomes Survey).

 Your lecturer's view

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

-On this course you'll benefit from an eclectic teaching approach.
-The combination of active learning, problem-based learning and enquiry-based learning approaches simulate authentic, real life scenarios across the modules.
+On this course you'll benefit from an eclectic approach to teaching.
+With a combination of active, problem-based and enquiry-based learning, we’ll simulate authentic, real-life scenarios across the modules you study.
 There are no exams within this course.
-We focus on your personal development through reflective practice and skill attainment to enhance your employability.
+Instead we focus on your personal development through reflective practice, skills and employability.

 You learn through

-- practice based learning in a variety of different health and social care settings
+- practice-based learning in a variety of health and social care settings

 - group work